Disclaimer: As an Amazon Associate we earn from qualifying purchases on the links to books on this page.

 What this book does well

 The intelligent psychological approach to techniques in this book are ideally situated for use with small groups in schools.
 The methods described transcend trends in current technology and focus on positive mental outcomes.
-This ensures the books will remain a useful resource for years to come and won’t become quickly outdated as websites and internet usage evolve.
-By focusing on the human element this book has ensured its place as a long term investment for schools, home-educators and parents.
+This ensures the books will remain a useful resource for years to come and won’t become quickly outdated as websites and internet usage evolves.
+By focusing on the human element this book has ensured its place as a long term investment for schools, home educators and parents.

-The advice is practical and based on real world case studies.
-It isn’t dumbed-down or generalised in any way.
+The advice is practical and based on real-world case studies.
+It isn’t dumbed-down or generalized in any way.
 The activities explore rather than instruct the young people and there’s a strong sense of guided discovery to create a genuinely positive resolution to each issue raised.
 Not stopping at what cyberbullying is, this book creates an environment for pupils to ask why and how it develops and which strategies work best when dealing with it.

 What is unique about this book

 This book wins through its sheer versatility.
 It’s clearly at home in schools, but equally useful as a resource for camps, youth clubs, seminars, consultancy, bullying conferences, teacher education, and parenting.